AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 #### Order of scripts in analysis
-`00-normal-matrix-generation.R` : Based on the specific sample type, this script filter the gene expression file to contain only normal samples with the specific sample type
+`00-normal-matrix-generation.R` : Based on the specific sample type, this script filter the gene expression file to contain only normal samples with the specific sample type.

 `01-fusion-standardization.R` : Standardizes fusion calls from STARFusion and Arriba